How to feel close as a remote team

-After the shift to remote work in 2020, .
+After the shift to remote work in 2020, Microsoft set out to understand how the pandemic affected work as we know it.
 Their project, spanning multiple teams, 50+ studies and a survey of over 30,000 participants, revealed that our social circles at work have diminished.
 We’re spending more time in small groups whilst our connections with people we don’t work with every day have faded.

 This trend has knock-on effects on workplace wellbeing.
-People who connect with their colleagues less .
+People who connect less with their colleagues feel a lower sense of inclusion and productivity.
 To break through this isolation, we need to build in deliberate moments to connect with the whole team.

 No one wants to feel like a stranger to the people you spend your weekdays with.
 Even if you mostly see each other through a webcam, you can still cultivate a sense of togetherness.
 Well-being gets a massive boost when employees feel like a fully-fledged part of the team.